Marquess of Sligo: Present peer

-Sebastian Ulick Browne, 12th Marquess of Sligo (born 27 May 1964) is the son of Lord Ulick Browne and his wife Fiona Glenn and a first cousin of the 11th Marquess.
+Sebastian Ulick Browne, 12th Marquess of Sligo (born 27 May 1964), is the son of Lord Ulick Browne and his wife, Fiona Glenn, and a first cousin of the 11th Marquess.
 He was educated at Rugby School.

-On 13 July 2014, Browne succeeded as Marquess of Sligo (I., 1800), Earl of Clanricarde (I., 1800), Earl of Altamont (I., 1771), Viscount Westport, of Westport (I., 1768), Baron Monteagle of Westport (I., 1760), and Baron Monteagle of Westport (U.K., 1806).
+On 13 July 2014, Browne succeeded as Marquess of Sligo (I., 1800), Earl of Altamont (I., 1771), Earl of Clanricarde (I., 1800), Viscount Westport, of Westport (I., 1768), Baron Mount Eagle of Westport (I., 1760), and Baron Monteagle of Westport (U.K., 1806).

-He did not inherit Westport House and the Altamont estate in Ireland, as his predecessor the 11th Marquess had successfully pursued an act of parliament of Seanad Éireann which enabled him to break the family trust and leave the estate to his five daughters.
-They sold the property in 2017.
+Lord Sligo did not inherit Westport House and the Altamont estate in Ireland, as his predecessor, the 11th Marquess, had successfully petitioned to have an Act of the Oireachtas (an Irish Act of Parliament) passed which enabled him to break the family trust and leave the estate to his five daughters.
+They were forced to sell the property in 2017.

-In 1984, Browne married firstly Christina Maria Suaznabar, daughter of Luis Suaznabar; they were divorced in 1992, after having two children:
+In 1984, the current Lord Sligo married firstly Christina Maria Suaznabar, daughter of Luis Suaznabar; they were divorced in 1992, after having two children: